-Lead climbing is a type of climbing where the climber clips in to anchor points periodically as they scale the route they are on.
-Lead climbing and belaying is a highly technical skill and requires focus, attention to detail, and advanced understanding of climbing movements.
+Lead climbing is a type of climbing where the climber clips in to anchor points periodically as they.
+Lead climbing and belaying are highly technical skills and require focus, attention to detail, and advanced understanding of climbing movements.
 Below are the guidelines for youth team athletes lead climbing and belaying during practice: